tmobile/magentaA11y/_checklist-web/image.md

 {% endhighlight %}

 ## Linked img/SVG that conveys meaning
-If the and img or SVG is linked to another page, its purpose should be clear and a user should know where they will go when clicking it.
+If an img or SVG is linked to another page, its purpose should be clear and a user should know where they will go when clicking it.

 {% highlight html %}
 <a href="/coffee-roasting">
   <img src="/coffee-roaster.svg"
      role="img"
-     alt="Learn about the coffee roasting process">
+     alt="Coffee roasting process">
 </a>
 {% endhighlight %}